o-w-l-s-u-n/o-w-l-s-u-n/README.md

 I am in search of a high-quality, engaging role that will challenge me and facilitate the growth of my skills.
 If you are aware of any such opportunities or have any advice, I would appreciate your input.

-Feel free to inquire about my previous work experience, my preferred programming languages, or any questions you may have about development or security.
+Feel free to inquire about my previous work experience, my preferred programming languages, or any questions you may have.

 You can contact me via email at magerk38@gmail.com or connect with me on [Telegram](https://t.me/owlsun).